walnuthq/madara-docs/docs/components/nodes.md

 #### Execution

-The sequencer has to execute each transaction to generate data representing changes in the network state, referred to as *state diffs*.
+The sequencer has to execute each transaction to generate data representing changes in the blockchain state, referred to as *state diffs*.

 Transactions are executed with a component called the *blockifier*.